Teenskey-Knows/beauty-parlour-rails-backend/README.md

 #### Provider to stay logged in

-* A service provider can login after signing up
+* A service provider can stay logged in via this endpoint
 ###### [Login endpoint](https://thawing-journey-77356.herokuapp.com/provider/stay_loggedIn)